frobijn/nF_nanoframework.github.io/content/unit-test/framework-v4/deployment-configuration.md

     public class TestOfTest
     {
         [Setup]
+        public void TestHardware(
-        [DeploymentConfiguration ("DevBoard configuration", "SSID name")]
+            [DeploymentConfiguration ("DevBoard configuration")] byte[] configuration,
-        public void TestHardware(byte[] configuration, string ssidName)
+            [DeploymentConfiguration ("SSID name")] string ssidName)
         {
         }

         [TestMethod]
-        [DeploymentConfiguration ("RGB LED I/O port")]
-        public void TestRGBLED (int ioPort)
+        public void TestRGBLED ([DeploymentConfiguration ("RGB LED I/O port")] int ioPort) {
-        {
         }

         [DataRow(3, 1)]
         [DataRow(4, 1)]
         [DataRow(5, 9)]
-        [DeploymentConfiguration ("Test image", "Device ID")]
-        public void TestRGBLED (byte[] image, long deviceId, int datarow_1, int datarow_2) {
+        public void TestRGBLED (
+            DeploymentConfiguration ("Test image")] byte[] image,
+            int datarow_1,
+            int datarow_2,
+            DeploymentConfiguration ("Device ID")] long deviceId)
+        {
         }
     }
 }
 ```
-The `[DeploymentConfiguration]` attribute lists the keys in the deployment configuration.
-The method should have corresponding arguments of type `string` to receive textual values, `int` or `long` for integer values or `byte[]` for binary data.
+The `[DeploymentConfiguration]` attribute accepts the key in the deployment configuration.
+The parameter should have a type of `string` to receive textual values, `int` or `long` for integer values or `byte[]` for binary data.
 If data is not available, the argument is `null` or -1 for integer values; this is reported in the result of the unit test.

+## Executing tests depending on deployment configuration information

 The deployment configuration can be used to decide whether a test can be executed on a (real hardware) device.
 The test platform does not provide any attributes out of the box for this purpose, but you can easily provide one yourself.
 Your attribute can be used instead of the `[TestOn...]` [attributes](writing-unit-tests#where-to-run-a-test-method-device-selection) for real hardware: